Renovation wave initiative in the buildings sector

 In “A European Green Deal”

-On 14 October 2020 the European Commission published its Renovation Wave Strategy, which aims to at least double renovation rates in the next ten years and make sure renovations lead to higher energy and resource efficiency.
-The Commission foresees that by 2030, 35 million buildings could be renovated and up to 160 000 additional green jobs created in the construction sector.
+On 14 October 2020 the European Commission published its Renovation Wave Strategy, which aimed to at least double renovation rates in the next ten years and make sure renovations lead to higher energy and resource efficiency.
+The Commission envisaged that by 2030, 35 million buildings could be renovated and up to 160 000 additional green jobs created in the construction sector.

-The Commission's strategy includes the following key actions:
+The Commission's strategy included the following key actions:

 - More accessible and well-targeted funding, including through the ‘Renovate' and ‘Power Up' Flagships in the Recovery and Resilience Facility (NextGenerationEU), together with simplified rules for combining different funding streams, and multiple incentives for private financing.